 38 – Medical Tape

 Medical tape is a special type of tape designed for use with the human body.
-In addition to being useful for directly taping up wounds, the medical tape also allows you to secure bandages to the patient.
+In addition to being useful for directly taping up wounds, the medical tape also allows you to secure bandages for the patient.

 39 – Laptop